Seeding Your Database with Data

 Currently, there is no support through Atlas for defining a "data state".
 However, it is possible to use the

-command and edit the plan to include INSERT
+schema plan command and edit the plan to include INSERT statements.

 atlas login